 51GAB.
 Authorisation to supply or prescribe a stimulant

-(1) A medical practitioner may apply to the Commissioner of Health for authorisation to supply a stimulant or to provide a prescription for a stimulant.
+(1) A medical practitioner may apply to the CEO for authorisation to supply a stimulant or to provide a prescription for a stimulant.

-(2) The application must be in a form approved by the Commissioner of Health.
+(2) The application must be in a form approved by the CEO.

-(3) On receiving an application under subregulation (1) the Commissioner of Health may grant the authorisation.
+(3) On receiving an application under subregulation (1) the CEO may grant the authorisation.

-(4) An authorisation remains in force until the applicant ceases to be a registered medical practitioner or the Commissioner of Health revokes the authorisation.
+(4) An authorisation remains in force until the applicant ceases to be a registered medical practitioner or the CEO revokes the authorisation.

-(5) The Commissioner of Health may by notice in writing cancel or vary the terms of an authorisation at any time.
+(5) The CEO may by notice in writing cancel or vary the terms of an authorisation at any time.

 [Regulation 51GAB inserted in Gazette 12 Aug 2003 p.
-3659-60.]
+3659-60; amended in Gazette 15 Dec 2006 p.
+5630.]

 51GAC.
 When an authorised practitioner may supply or prescribe a stimulant